CleverCloud/documentation/content/doc/account/ssh-keys-management.md

 ### Through CC API or Clever cURL

-You can also add a **public SSH key** from the command line with a simple cURL request to [our API](../openapi).
-The simpler way to do that is to use our CLI, [Clever Tools](https://github.com/CleverCloud/clever-tools), and its `clever curl` command once logged in:
+You can also add a **public SSH key** from the command line using a cURL request to [our API](../openapi).
+The simpler way to do that is to use Clever Cloud CLI, [Clever Tools](https://github.com/CleverCloud/clever-tools), and its `clever curl` command once logged in:

 ```bash
 clever curl -X PUT -H "Content-Type: application/json" --data "\"$(cat ~/.ssh/yourkey.pub)\"" https://api.clever-cloud.com/v2/self/keys/newkeyname